ethereum-optimism/community-hub/src/docs/developers/integration.md

 Please note that Vyper support is currently not enabled but is planned for a future release.

 ::: tip The Official Tutorial that you can fork!
-If you want to try out an example contract instead of deploying your own, you can follow our [optimism-tutorial](https://github.com/ethereum-optimism/optimism-tutorial) which serves as a quick and easy example to start bootstrap your project with.
+If you want to try out an example contract instead of deploying your own, you can follow our [optimism-tutorial](https://github.com/ethereum-optimism/optimism-tutorial) which serves as a quick and easy example to bootstrap your project with.
 :::

-If you're using another testing suite like [Truffle](https://www.trufflesuite.com/) or [Waffle](https://getwaffle.io), that tutorial won't apply.
+If you're using another framework like [Truffle](https://www.trufflesuite.com/) or [Waffle](https://getwaffle.io), that tutorial won't apply.
 But these `npm` packages have got you covered:

 - [`@eth-optimism/solc`](https://www.npmjs.com/package/@eth-optimism/solc): exports the Optimistic Ethereum compiler for `solidity@0.5/0.6/0.7`
 - [`@eth-optimism/hardhat-ovm`](https://www.npmjs.com/package/@eth-optimism/hardhat-ovm): exports `artifacts-ovm` folder of contract artifacts which will work with contracts output by the compiler.

-An example of usage of Waffle with can be found in our [`Waffle-ERC20-Example`](https://github.com/ethereum-optimism/Waffle-ERC20-Example) repository which serves as a simple guide for how to get started using Waffle for Optimistic Ethereum.
+An example of using Waffle on Optimistic Ethereum can be found in our [`Waffle-ERC20-Example`](https://github.com/ethereum-optimism/Waffle-ERC20-Example) repository which serves as a simple guide for how to get started using Waffle for Optimistic Ethereum.
 If you are using Truffle, [here is an example repository](https://github.com/ethereum-optimism/Truffle-ERC20-Example) which walks through how to start using Optimistic Ethereum with Truffle and a simple ERC-20.

 We recommend preserving EVM functionality when doing your port.